fangyuan99/some-stars/README.md

 *   [breezy-weather/breezy-weather](https://github.com/breezy-weather/breezy-weather) - A Material Design Weather Application

 *   [iamr0s/InstallerX](https://github.com/iamr0s/InstallerX) - A modern and functional Android app installer.
 (You know some birds are not meant to be caged, their feathers are just too bright.)

-*   [KieronQuinn/PixelLauncherMods](https://github.com/KieronQuinn/PixelLauncherMods) - A root app that enables you to add a number of features to the stock Pixel Launcher, without needing Xposed

-*   [KieronQuinn/ClassicPowerMenu](https://github.com/KieronQuinn/ClassicPowerMenu) - Power Menu Replacement for Android

 ## C